dsquier/oauth2-server-php-mysql/README.md

 ### Create database

-    mysql> source oauth.ddl
+    # mysql -uroot -p -f < ./oauth.ddl

-If there is an existing `oauth` database, a copy will be saved to `oauth_backup` prior to dropping and creating a new `oauth` database and tables.
+If there is an existing `oauth` database, a copy will be saved to `oauth_backup` prior to dropping and creating a new one.
+If there is no existing `oauth` database to backup, MySQL will return the error `Table <NAME> doesn't exist` for each table.
+These can be ignored.

 ### Load test data